kamgaE-hub/SOCProject2/README.md

 <h3>Step 4: Investigating persistence - What did they do after getting in? </h3>

-I went further to triage the audit logs to try an understand the attacker's activity once they gained accessed into the account.
+I queried the audit logs to try an understand the attacker's activity once they gained accessed into the account.
 Attackers will always seek to maintain their presence in an account even after they are caught.
 Two findings: at 03:18 the attacker registered their own authenticator app ('Pixel 6') - MITRE T1098.005, they now survive a password reset.
-At 03:31 they created an inbox rule (RSS Subscriptions) that hides any email from finance or containing 'invoice' - MITRE T1564.008, the classic setup for invoice fraud (BEC).
+At 03:31 UCT, they created an inbox rule (RSS Subscriptions) that hides any email from finance or containing 'invoice' - MITRE T1564.008, the classic setup for invoice fraud (BEC).
 This is why 'just reset the password' fails as a response.

 <img src="https://github.com/kamgaE-hub/SOCProject2/blob/main/evidence/Attackers%20activity.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>